 - There are a number of ways to get moving boxes:

-- IKEA sells boxes (2.99 for two).
+- IKEA sells boxes.
 Just search for Verhuisdoos on their website.

 - At the Carrefour hypermarket in St-Denijs-Westrem (not far from IKEA) you can collect them for free, but it does mean going to the freezer section and asking